-To practise at home, try out some of the resources available on YouTube, such as this one which includes example answers.
+To practice at home, try out some of the resources available on YouTube.

 You can also test how well a computer understands your pronunciation by using dictation software such as: Voice Dictation in Google Docs, Online Dictation, or an app such as Dragon Dictation.
 Just beware!
 This software is not as good as the PTE Voice recording so don’t be disheartened if it doesn’t understand everything you say!